 Climate change - or the climate emergency - affects all of us, in direct and indirect ways.
 It impacts diseases such as malaria and malnutrition, and can contribute to conflict and displacement.
 The climate crisis is also a health and humanitarian crisis.

 In late 2020, the highest-ranking MSF bodies – including the International Board – signed The Environmental Pact.
 The pact is a recognition of the environmental impact of our humanitarian duties – which is still essential to carrying out our work – yet is also a commitment to adapt our activities to significantly reduce our carbon footprint.
-Measures to achieve this are now incorporated in all main MSF entities’ strategic or action plans from 2021 onwards, including mechanisms for accountability.
+In 2022, we pledged to reduce our emissions by at least 50 per cent compared to 2019 levels by 2030.
+Measures to achieve this are now incorporated in all main MSF entities’ strategic or action plans.

 We are reducing our international travel by air, for example attending meetings or workshops virtually rather than in person.
 We are also sourcing medical supplies closer to the places where we work.
 These changes have also accelerated because of the impact of the COVID-19 pandemic on international freight and personnel travel.